elden2/victor-hugo/site/content/blog/Markov_Model.md

-The above functions takes our text and chops it up into appropriate length keys.
+The above functions take our text and chops it up into appropriate length keys.
 If a key is not in the dictionary, it adds a new entry with the word that follows as a single element list as the value.
 If the key already exits, the next word is added in the value's list.